 Originally published in The Tablet in March, 2005, during the centennial year of Einstein, and the month when Pope John Paul II died.
+It also ran here on The Catholic Astronomer in 2015; it's slightly edited for 2018.

 We have all grown up in a culture that has produced its own equivalence: the name “Einstein” equals genius, while genius implies shaggy white hair and a German accent.
 But how did that happen?